goinstant/goangular/docs/v1/users.md

 # $goUsers

 ```
-Stability: 2 - Experimental
+Stability: 1 - Experimental
 ```

 The `$goUsers` method returns a [GoAngular Users Model](./model/users_model/index.md) of the `.users` key.
 The `.users` key in a GoInstant application is a collection of all the users who have joined a specific room.
+The data stored under the `.users` key persists while the user is connected and in the room.

 ## Methods